Incredible Magical Realism Middle Grade Books

 A Tale of Highly Unusual Magic by Lisa Papademetriou

-Two girls in two locations (Texas and Pakistan) each discover a magical book, The Exquisite Corpse, in which a love story appears that will eventually connect the girls to each other and their own histories.
+Two girls in two locations (Texas and Pakistan) each discover a magical book, The Exquisite Corpse, in which a love story appears that will eventually connect the girls and their histories.
 It’s a beautifully written story of friendship and self-discovery.

 The Dollmaker of Krakow by Rachael Romero

 A live doll and a Polish magician toy store owner during WWII develop a beautiful friendship.
 Later, a remarkable friendship develops between the doll, the magician, a Jewish father, and his daughter.
 When the Nazis force the Jews into a ghetto including the magician’s new friend and his daughter, the doll encourages the magician to save as many children as he can by turning them into dolls for a short time.
-We only get a glimpse of the actual WWII horror as the story instead focuses on the relationships.
 Ultimately, the ending is heartbreaking but also life-affirming as we see the power of love and friendship.

 The Memory of Forgotten Things by Kat Zhang

 These friends have memories that don’t exist in their world.
-They discover that there are multiple worlds but ones with slightly different storylines.
-Sophia misses her mom who died so much, she decides to leave her world to go to one where her mom is still alive.
-Once she gets there, things are not what she expected.
+They discover that there are multiple worlds but each world has a slightly different storyline.
+Sophia misses her deceased mom, so she decides to leave her world to find one where her mom is still alive.
+Once she gets there, things are not what she expects.
 Multiple worlds and endings will get readers talking about the hard choices facing these kids.

 Twintuition Double Vision by Tia and Tamera Mowry

-This first story in the series focuses on identical twins living in a new town who both experience flashes of precognition when touching some people.
-There’s a conflict between the sisters plus challenges around being at a new school.
+This first story in the book series focuses on identical twins living in a new town who both experience flashes of precognition when touching some people.
+There’s a conflict between the sisters, plus challenges around being at a new school.
 However, when their police-woman mother faces a serious problem, the twins use their abilities to save her from scandal.
-In summary, Twintuition is a quick, enjoyable summer read and they’ll be more books to come.

 All the Answers by Kate Messner